 - “Quid Pro Quo” Sexual Harassment: This pertains to a situation where a work colleague or a supervisor requests/demands sexual favors in exchange for work-related benefits (e.g., raise, promotion).

 Signs of sexual harassment in the workplace are not always clear.
 Many times we do not understand what exactly has taken place, or the most appropriate way to respond if we think we are being sexually harassed or we witness or have knowledge of such behavior.
+While sexual harassment is growing within different industries, it is easy for innocent people to be accused of sexual harassment and become in need of defense against harassment charges Las Vegas to help them.

 A colleague/superior may be sexually harassing you at work when they: